Converting to Fastpitch Slapping

 Secondly, speed is essential for a slapper since they must commonly beat out infield hits.
 The prospective slapper should be one of the top three fastest runners on their team.
 Hitters with blazing speed can definitely gain an edge by learning to slap.

 Thirdly, if the young hitter is lower on the athletic scale, taking a little longer to learn new athletic skills than other kids, don’t make the switch to slapping.
 The complexity of slapping and the body control required will end up frustrating the athlete.
-Instead, a focus on strength conditioning, bat speed generation, and training swing paths to increase batting average (see book details) is a more promising path to softball success.
+Instead, a focus on strength conditioning, bat speed generation, and training swing paths to increase batting average (click for details about our new book series devoted to hitting) is a more promising path to softball success.
 This path will help ensure softball is a life experience the player will look back on fondly.

 #9 Desire, Goals, or Frustration?

 What is the hitter’s desire to learn to slap?

 If the desire is in question, a good idea is to try a few slapping lessons and then decide to proceed further.

 What are the athlete’s goals for softball?
 Are they old enough to be thinking about playing into college?
 Are they trying to get on an A level travel ball team?